piotrplenik/clean-code-php/README.md

 **Good:**

-Not every worker is an employee, but every employee is an worker.
+Not every worker is an employee, but every employee is a worker.

 ```php
 interface Workable